Assessing Mediational Processes Using Piecewise Linear Growth Curve Models with Individual Measurement Occasions: Results

 \subsection{Model Convergence}

 We first examined the convergence\footnote{The convergence was defined as arriving at \textit{OpenMx} status code $0$ that indicates a successful optimization until up to $10$ runs with different sets of initial values \citep{OpenMx2016package}.} rate under each condition for each model before evaluating how the proposed longitudinal mediation models performed.
 The proposed model converged satisfactorily.
-For the first model, where we have baseline covariate and longitudinal mediator and outcome, $300$ conditions out of a total of $324$ conditions reported a $100\%$ convergence rate.
-Only $24$ condition(s) reported up to four non-convergence replications.
-For the second model, in which we have longitudinal covariate, mediator, and outcome, $104$ conditions out of a total $108$ conditions reported a $100\%$ convergence rate.
-Only four condition(s) reported up to two non-convergence replications.
+For the first model, where we have baseline covariate and longitudinal mediator and outcome, $365$ conditions out of $396$ conditions reported a $100\%$ convergence rate.
+Only $31$ condition(s) reported up to five non-convergence replications.
+For the second model, in which we have longitudinal covariate, mediator, and outcome, 166 conditions out of a total 180 conditions reported a $100\%$ convergence rate.
+Only $14$ condition(s) reported up to five non-convergence replications.